ethraj2001/ethraj2001/README.md

 I'm excited to share my projects and collaborate with others in the tech and science communities.

 - **🔧 Currently working on:**
-  - Implementing Hybrid Quantum-Classical Algorithms using Multi-Objective Bayesian Optimization VQE
+  - Implementing Hybrid Quantum-Classical Algorithms using DVR-VQE
   - Estimators for Electrochemical Impedance Spectroscopy in Predicting State-of-Charge (SoC) and State-of-Health (SoH)

 - **📧 How to reach me:**